 Historical values for previous half-hour, this day, and this week, are represented through the bar charts, in the right part of the tiles.
 Each bar has a range value defined that is shown in the right end of the bar.
-The range values are set by the CE through the QUEST Dashboard window options.
+The range values are set by the CE through the QUEST Dashboard window options (Figure 4-23).
 Bar charts representing three temporal domains for demand reduction, are displaying the average and peak MW demand reduction within that period.
 The first value in the bar represents the average value of demand reduction, and the second value (darker green) represents the peak demand reduction over a period.
+These colours are also configurable, as can be seen from Figure 4-23.
 Temporal domain values for energy reduction refer to the amount of the energy reduced over each period.
 Customer savings and CO2 reduction temporal domain bars represent the overall customer savings and carbon reduction over each period.